assemblymade/meta/app/views/help/questions/building.markdown

 You are.
 Assembly apps are built by everyone, but like successful open source products every Assembly app also has a [Core Team](https://www.google.com/url?q=https%3A%2F%2Fassembly.com%2Fcore-team&sa=D&sntz=1&usg=AFQjCNH5QB9F3K1XC3Zd9q1vmNFoedsotA) of active, key contributors.
 The Core Team influences the vision of the app, standards for quality, and evaluates which contributions are accepted.

-A new app's Core Team is typically made up of the inventor and Assembly staff members.
-As development progresses, more contributors would comprise the core team, and Assembly staff members will typically only provide support services as needed.
+A new app's Core Team is typically made up of the inventor and sometimes Assembly staff members.
+As development progresses, more contributors might comprise the core team, and Assembly staff members will typically only provide support services as needed.

+While anyone can create and upvote bounties and submit work, the Core Team makes approval decisions before changes are implemented and bounties are awarded.

 ---
 title: How are the apps licensed?